The Basics

 Caller ID is the service that transmits a caller's telephone number to the called party's telephone device when the call is being set up.
 This article will be focused on the Outbound Caller ID Name, which is the name associated with the number that appears with the Caller ID [number].

-Question: How do I change my Caller ID Number?
+How do I change my Caller ID Number?

-Question: How do I change my Outbound Caller ID Name?
+How do I change my Outbound Caller ID Name?

-- Outbound Caller ID Name can be modified within the Kixie.com dashboard by doing the following:
+Outbound Caller ID Name can be modified within the Kixie.com dashboard by doing the following:

-- NOTE: You must use only letters, numbers, special characters such as periods, #, ! are not accepted.
+- NOTE: You must use only letters.
+Numbers, special characters such as periods, #, ! are not accepted.

-Question: Why doesn't my Outbound Caller ID Name always display what I set it as?
+Why doesn't my Outbound Caller ID Name always display what I set it as?

 - What is displayed as the Outbound Caller ID Name is determined by the call recipient's telephone provider and device.
 Kixie sends your data (including Outbound Caller ID Name), to the recipient's phone provider, but the recipient's phone provider may choose not to display it, or may utilize a CNAM lookup instead.